Pligr1m/CharlesLee_Portfolio/index.md

 - I learned why a virtual environemt was needed and how the terminal was used to connect to the raspberry pi without being physically connected.

-- One problem I ran into was errors while downloading the required packages.
-Even after reinstalling the OS on the Raspberry Pi, I kept having the same issue which was that the system couldn't detect the camera as a connected device.
-Another issue I faced was Visual Studios not connecting to the raspberry pi.
-Using python was also relatively new to me so It did set me back from what I originally wanted to do for my milestone 1.
+- One challenge I faced was dealing with errors while installing the required packages.
+Even after reinstalling the Raspberry Pi OS, the system still failed to detect the camera as a connected device.
+I also ran into difficulties connecting Visual Studio to the Raspberry Pi.
+Since Python was relatively new to me, it slowed down my progress and set me back from my original plan for Milestone 1.

 - I resolved the package errors by installing them outside the virtual environment, which stopped the recurring issues.
 I also fixed the connection problem between Visual Studio Code and the Raspberry Pi by making sure the Pi was connected to my local Wi-Fi network.